-Watch: CBI officials jump wall of Chidambaram's Jor bagh home
+Watch: CBI officials scale wall of Chidambaram's Jor bagh home

 New Delhi, Aug 21: Unprecedented scenes unfolded at Chidambaram's residence in Jor Babh, New Delhi, as the CBI officials tried to scale wall of former finance minister's home.
 Earlier, P Chidamabaram, who is facing allegations in the INX Media case and was thought to have gone into a hiding, arrived at the Congress headquarters this evening and addressed the media.
 After addressing, he left for his home in Jor Bagh.